 Valthirian Arc: Hero School Story opens with us, the faceless protagonist, taking over as head of the academy as the existing owner is set for retirement.
 As a student over a decade ago, you’re prime material to continue it’s legacy as you know how things work around here and you didn’t turn out that bad after all!
-Your first task, as the principle, is to both name your luxurious academy and also design your official crest, I opted for the simple ‘St. Turnips Academy’ and chose what can only be described as a blob of slime as my crest.
+Your first task, as the principal, is to both name your luxurious academy and also design your official crest, I opted for the simple ‘St. Turnips Academy’ and chose what can only be described as a blob of slime as my crest.

-There is a story which flows throughout your time in Valthirian Arc: Hero School Story, a story of a lost Heiress, five factions at war, an evil emerging from the North, and perhaps some sneaky double-crossings.
-The majority of your time though, you’ll be ignoring the actual story and just randomly helping people out until you uncover a mission which relates to the storyline.
+There is a story that flows throughout your time in Valthirian Arc: Hero School Story, a story of a lost Heiress, five factions at war, an evil emerging from the North, and perhaps some sneaky double-crossings.
+The majority of your time though, you’ll be ignoring the actual story and just randomly helping people out until you uncover a mission that relates to the storyline.
 As such, can you save all of Valthiria?
 Perhaps, but first, you have to take care of your primary mission…

 Upon returning to the walls of your establishment, you’ll be choosing which students get enrolled, who are rejected, which students should be graduated at the end of a semester, and who you think will do best out on excursions and quests for the academy.
 There is a lot of micro-managing to be had within Valthirian Arc: Hero School Story and a lot of trial and error.
 At times, the game feels like a Free to Play mobile phone game which isn’t as bad as that sounds, I’ll explain it in more detail within the review below.
 One thing is for certain though – You’re going to have a lot of fun as you sink hours upon hours into Valthirian Arc: Hero School Story as you aim to build the best academy in the world!